Perrier-Remi/SAE_dev_web/README.md

 <br />

 ## Sorting and filtering the catalog
-To easily navigate series, you can search a serie by key word which will be researched in the description or title of a show.
+To easily navigate series, you can search a show by key word which will be researched in the description or title of a show.
 You can also filter results by genre, title, year or average mark.
 <br />